Cell Phone: 402-415-5630

 University of Nebraska - Lincoln

 253 Mabel Lee Hall, 840 N. 14 Street

 Lincoln, NE 68588-0236

-Robert Pick is an adjunct professor in the Department of Child, Youth and Family Studies at the University of Nebraska-Lincoln (UNL).
+Robert Pick is an adjunct professor in the Department of Child, Youth and Family Studies at the University of Nebraska-Lincoln.
 He has taught graduate courses in human services topics since 1990 at UNL.

-Pick was appointed executive vice president and director of youth care at Boys Town in 2017.
-In this role, he is responsible for the national leadership of the administrative, operational, fiscal and strategic direction of the Youth Care division.
+Pick was appointed the executive vice president and director of youth care at Boys Town in 2017.
+In this role, he is responsible for the national leadership of the administrative, operational, fiscal, and strategic direction of the youth care division.

-Ph.D. student in Human Sciences, University of Nebraska-Lincoln, 2009 – Present
+Ph.D. in Human Sciences, University of Nebraska-Lincoln, 2018